 On top of that, by 2025, the sponsorship industry is estimated to hit $86 billion.
-As the industry continues to rapidly evolve across media, markets and the globe, it is crucial that measuring and optimizing sponsorship ROI in a timely manner is at the forefront of strategic planning for brands and their agencies.
+As the industry continues to rapidly evolve across media, markets and the globe, it is crucial that brands have more control and visibility into performance so they can better collaborate with and leverage rights holder partnerships.

-Sports marketers don't just cut a check for a couple million dollars anymore, without having the responsibility of understanding the value that it is creating for their brand - whether that be brand exposure, awareness, fan engagement or even bottom funnel metrics like sales.
+Sports marketers don't just cut a check for a couple million dollars anymore, without having the responsibility of understanding the value that it is creating for their brand - whether that be brand exposure, awareness, fan engagement or even bottom funnel metrics like sign-ups or in market sales.

-But how do you understand the value that is generated for your brand across so many partners, assets and channels?
+But, how do you understand the full value that is generated for your brand across so many partners, assets and channels?
 And how can you ensure you are maximizing impact if you are waiting until a partnership ends to evaluate performance?

 Read on to learn about the top 3 most common mistakes we see sports marketers make when it comes to sponsorship measurement, and how you can fix them.

 MISTAKE #1: Wasting valuable time and money

 Without direct access to insights that show you how your partners and assets are performing as sporting events occur, it is likely that you are investing in partners or assets that aren’t delivering on your objectives.

 THE FIX: Prioritize timely, actionable insights.
 With those, you can analyze performance across partners and assets throughout the partnership so you can change course before it's too late.